vercel/next.js/docs/basic-features/data-fetching/get-server-side-props.md

 ## When does getServerSideProps run

-`getServerSideProps` only runs on server-side and never runs on the browser.
+`getServerSideProps` only runs on the server-side and never runs on the browser.
 If a page uses `getServerSideProps`, then:

 - When you request this page directly, `getServerSideProps` runs at request time, and this page will be pre-rendered with the returned props
 - When you request this page on client-side page transitions through [`next/link`](/docs/api-reference/next/link.md) or [`next/router`](/docs/api-reference/next/router.md), Next.js sends an API request to the server, which runs `getServerSideProps`

-It then returns `JSON` that contains the result of running `getServerSideProps`, that `JSON` will be used to render the page.
+It then returns `JSON` that contains the result of running `getServerSideProps`.
+That `JSON` will be used to render the page.
 All this work will be handled automatically by Next.js, so you don’t need to do anything extra as long as you have `getServerSideProps` defined.

-You can use the [next-code-elimination tool](https://next-code-elimination.vercel.app/) to verify what Next.js eliminates from the client-side bundle.

-`getServerSideProps` can only be exported from a **page**.
+Note that `getServerSideProps` can only be exported from a **page**.
 You can’t export it from non-page files.

-Note that you must export `getServerSideProps` as a standalone function — it will **not** work if you add `getServerSideProps` as a property of the page component.
+Also, you must export `getServerSideProps` as a standalone function — it will **not** work if you add `getServerSideProps` as a property of the page component.

 The [`getServerSideProps` API reference](/docs/api-reference/data-fetching/get-server-side-props.md) covers all parameters and props that can be used with `getServerSideProps`.
+Also, you can use the [next-code-elimination tool](https://next-code-elimination.vercel.app/) to verify what Next.js eliminates from the client-side bundle.

 ## When should I use getServerSideProps